CharlesWGillespie/pop-quiz-project/README.md

 WHEN all questions are answered or the timer reaches 0 THEN the game is over✅
 WHEN the game is over
-THEN I can save my initials and score
+THEN I can save my initials and score✅

 # Credits:
 Evan Bennet for helping me with the saving score: https://github.com/Evan8383